-Sticking to the budget has and continues to be challenging for many of us given the extra we’ve experienced the last few moths.
-First, the issuance of stay home orders.
+Sticking to the budget has and continues to be challenging for many of us given the extra we’ve experienced the last few months.
+The first is the issuance of stay-home orders.
 Job layoffs and furloughs started happening in industries we felt somewhat secure.
-For some, it came earlier than others but none the less it happened.
+For some, it came earlier than others but nonetheless it happened.
 Hang on to the hope!

 Have you been playing the money transfer game like many of us?
-We transfer money to the savings account and then have to transfer it right back to the checking a few weeks later because we spent more than planned.
+We transfer money to the savings account and then have to return it to the checking a few weeks later because we spent more than planned.
 I wasn’t planning on having a nail in my front tire placed exactly where it’s unrepairable.

 While this is certainly annoying (at least for me it is) and makes it so we won’t reach our Emergency Fund savings goal quite as fast, it’s not a big deal.
-The emergency fund is doing it’s job!
-Remember the primary goal a budget / spending plan does is it “assigns a job to your money each month”.
-We work so dilligently to build the fund up and when we pull from it, it hurts!
+The emergency fund is doing its job!
+Remember the primary goal a budget/spending plan does is it “assigns a job to your money each month”.
+We work so diligently to build the fund up and when we pull from it, it hurts!
 Remember, we are still spending money we have in cash, aware of what it’s costing us, and making general progress in the right direction!
-This is so much better than pulling out the credit card and pay more over several months or years.
+This is so much better than pulling out the credit card and paying more over several months or years.
 In this case, interest is not your friend.
 I may not like pulling the funds out.
 BUT….it gives me peace of mind.

 Tip #1- Common Budget Categories

-I’m writing the next sentence as a personal reminder to myself!
-Don’t get hung up on organization!
-When it comes to making your budget categories, here are some common ones you may want to use.
+I’m writing the following sentence as a personal reminder to myself!
+Don’t get hung up on the organization!
+When making your budget categories, here are some common ones you may want to use.
 Use the ones which apply to your situation!

 Common Budget Categories: